lvthillo/kubernetes-playground/README.md

-# terraform-kubernetes-playground
+# Kubernetes playground
+- sping up multi-node Kubernetes cluster using Vagrant
-Terraform used to deploy a 3-tier application in Kubernetes
+- Use Terraform to deploy a 3-tier application in Kubernetes
+- Use ArgoCD to deploy the 3-tier application (use deploymentfiles)

 ## Spin up a Kubernetes cluster